tareadi/ES215-Assignment-1-16110168/README.md

 # ES215-Assignment-1 (16110168)
-THe solution is given itself in the code once run
+The solution is given itself in the code once run